buraksekili/tyk-docs/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

 2. Make sure to specify your Tyk version via a Docker tag.
 For example `v2.9.4.2` .
 3. The final argument is the plugin name.
 For the example `my-post-plugin.so`

-#### Versions from 3.2.2
-We now support plugins with dependencies in `go.mod`.
+#### Tyk v3.2.2+
+Tyk as of `v3.2.2` uses Go 1.15 and thus requires plugins to be written with `go.mod` or `vendoring`

+Please follow [this](https://github.com/TykTechnologies/custom-plugins/tree/master/plugins/go-plugin-v322-example) guide to build a go plugin using `v3.2.2+`

+##### Plugin version clashes
 If a dependency that your plugin uses is also used by the gateway, the version _used by the gateway_ will be used in your plugin.
 This may mask conflicts between transitive dependencies.

 {{< img src="/img/diagrams/goplugins.drawio.svg" alt="Go plugin dependencies " >}}